Raedbou/Raedbou.github.io/_posts/2022-05-11-MP_Neural_PDE_Solvers.md

 Now that I assume this digression thrilled you and that you recognize the urge for efficient prediction methods for simulations, we dive back into theory and have a look at some DL concepts.

 ## How does Deep Learning work?
-Deep Leaning is a category of machine learning designed to predict an output $Y$ based on an input $X$.
+Deep Leaning is a category of machine learning designed to predict an output $$ Y $$ based on an input $$ X $$.
 The basic model used in Deep Learning are Artificial Neural Networks.
-Artificial Neural Netowrks learn patterns between $X$ and $Y$ and use those patterns to predict output for new unseen input variables $X$.
+Artificial Neural Netowrks learn patterns between $$ X $$ and $$ Y $$ and use those patterns to predict output for new unseen input variables $$ X $$.
 They can be viewed as weighted directed graphs

 ### Deep Learning and Artificial Neural Networks